Skip to main content

 Is Bluefin for You?

-Bluefin, like all Universal Blue images, is a next generation Linux desktop, generally speaking it trends towards progressive improvement; the team rigorously and aggressively moves away from legacy technologies as soon as possible in order to provide the best possible experience.
+Bluefin is a next-generation Linux desktop that trends toward progressive improvement.
+We rigorously and aggressively move away from legacy technologies as soon as possible to provide the best possible experience.

 Some might be so inclined to say that Bluefin would best serve developers or experienced Linux users, but I would argue that it’s an equally strong contender for new users because of how reliable it is and how well-configured it comes out of the box.